Astigmatism

 • Squinting to see clearly

-When to Seek Care
+When to Seek Care for Astigmatism

 The signs of astigmatism are present with other conditions that result in refractive errors, including myopia (nearsightedness) and hyperopia (farsightedness).
 In short, if you experience eye or vision problems of any kind, you should visit one an ophthalmologist featured at Trusted LASIK Surgeons for a complete eye exam.

-Surgical Procedures for Astigmatism
+Vision Correction Surgical Procedures for Astigmatism

 • PRK (PhotoRefractive Keratectomy) is a procedure that reshapes the cornea to correct myopia or hyperopia, with or without astigmatism present.
 This technique is designed to treat corneal astigmatism.

 • LASEK surgery is essentially a combination of LASIK and PRK, utilizing certain methods from each technique.
-This may be the right option if you’re not a candidate for LASIK.
+This may be the right option if you’re not a suitable candidate for LASIK.

 • Epi-LASIK is a cross between LASIK and LASEK and strives to solve some of the problems that exist with these surgical techniques.

-• Intraocular lens implants (IOL) involve removing your misshapen lens and replacing it with a toric, monofocal, multifocal, accommodating or phakic implant.
+• Intraocular Lens Implants (IOL) involve removing your misshapen lens and replacing it with a toric, monofocal, multifocal, accommodating or phakic implant.
 This surgical technique works for lenticular astigmatism.

 • Limbal Relaxing Incisions (LRI) help reduce astigmatism, but they have no effect on myopia or hyperopia.
 Incisions can be performed in conjunction with IOLs.